Notes on Antenna Impedance

 The corresponding wavelengths are λ = 120 m, 40 m, 24 m, ...
 11 m.

-Those two situations can be compared to a series resonance (minimum impedance) and parallel resonance
+Those two situations can be compared to a series resonance (low resistive impedance) and

 - Bandwidth increased with larger conductor diameter

 - Model with segments with distributed R_L_C network.